Technical Deep-Dive

 Database Layer

-MySQL 9.6 runs in a Docker container on a Synology DS923+ NAS, separating database I/O from application processing.
-The NAS provides redundant storage with automatic snapshots.
-Connection pooling and query optimization (indexed JOINs, selective column fetches, pagination limits) keep response times under 200ms for most endpoints despite the modest hardware.
+The database runs on a dedicated host, separating storage I/O from application processing.
+Redundant storage with automatic snapshots protects against data loss.
+Connection pooling and query optimization (indexed JOINs, selective column fetches, pagination limits) keep response times under 200ms for most endpoints.

 CDN & Caching

-Cloudflare handles DNS, SSL termination, DDoS protection, and static asset caching with 1-year Cache-Control headers and ?v=N query string cache-busting.
-Fastly CDN serves user-uploaded photos with on-the-fly resizing (original, cap300, cap600, 500x500 variants).
-Static web assets (JS, CSS, fonts) are served with gzip compression via mod_deflate.
+The edge layer handles DNS, TLS termination, DDoS protection, and static asset caching with 1-year Cache-Control headers and a ?v=N query string for cache-busting.
+A separate image CDN serves user-uploaded photos with on-the-fly resizing (original, cap300, cap600, 500x500 variants).
+Static web assets (JS, CSS, fonts) are served with gzip compression.

 Performance Optimization